-As of January 1, 2017, the Netherlands is (and all other EU Member States are) required to automatically exchange certain information on cross-border tax rulings and advanced pricing agreements.
+The Netherlands is (and all other EU Member States are) required to automatically exchange certain information on cross-border tax rulings and advanced pricing agreements within the EU.

 In addition, the Netherlands has committed itself to the OECD framework regarding the compulsory exchange of information on tax rulings.
 The categories of tax rulings on which information has to be exchanged are identified in the OECD BEPS Action 5 Final Report.